Hans5958/blog/src/content/posts/2023-01-22-improving-the-murder-drones-wiki-screenshots.md

 ---
 title: Improving the Murder Drones Wiki screenshots
 date: 2023-01-22 20:52:00 +0700
-categories: Article
+category: Article
 tags: en project programming
 slug: improving-the-murder-drones-wiki-screenshots
-description: Once upon a time, I pay a visit to the Murder Drones Wiki on Fandom.
-Hasty screenshots of the player on YouTube, low resolution, cropped images, are some of the problems of these screenshots.
-In comparison, the first episode is rendered in 2560x1440.
-What if we somehow can take the frames of the original episode and update these images?
+description: Hasty, watermarked YouTube screenshots, low resolution, cropped images, are some of the problems of these screenshots.
+What if we somehow can take the frames of the original video and update these images?
-excerpt: Once upon a time, I pay a visit to the Murder Drones Wiki on Fandom.
-What I look is a barren desert, persumably because it's been a while since the release of the first episode.
-What's also caught my eye is the screenshots, which has a room of improvement.
-Hasty screenshots of the player on YouTube, low resolution, cropped images, are some of the problems of these screenshots.
-In comparison, the first episode is rendered in `2560x1440`.
-What if we somehow can take the frames of the original episode and update these images?
+excerpt: Hasty, watermarked YouTube screenshots, low resolution, cropped images, are some of the problems of these screenshots.
+What if we somehow can take the frames of the original video and update these images?
 cover:
   src: /assets/improving-the-murder-drones-wiki-screenshots/cover.png
   alt: Side-by-side comparison of the initial image on the left (before) and the updated image on the right (after).
 A zoomed in portion of the comparison is indicated by a red square and shown on the top right of the image.
 ---

 Once upon a time, I pay a visit to the Murder Drones Wiki on Fandom.
 What I look is a barren desert, persumably because it's been a while since the release of the first episode.
 What's also caught my eye is the screenshots, which has a room of improvement.
-Hasty screenshots of the player on YouTube, low resolution, cropped images, are some of the problems of these screenshots.
+Hasty, watermarked screenshots of the player on YouTube, low resolution, cropped images, are some of the problems of these screenshots.
 In comparison, the first episode is rendered in `2560x1440`.
 What if we somehow can take the frames of the original episode and update these images?

 On the first image, I decided to do my own frame-finding and uploading, but then I found out that there is a lot of it.
 No way I'm going to do all of this by hand.
 That's where "programming" comes in to the rescue.
 So, here is what I did.